esteedqueen/estherolatunde.com/content/posts/09-migrate-rails-app-from-heroku-to-aws-eb.md

   host: <%= ENV['RDS_HOSTNAME'] %>
 ```

-Then update the environment credentials with database configs.
+Then, update the environment credentials with database config values.
 Your .env file should now look like similar to this:

 ```
 # .env.staging